Openhab-Nodes/website/content/en/developer/addons.md

 * `manufacturers` and `products` List appropriate entries here.
 Relevant for binding Addons.
 For an Addon that supports specific Samsung TVs, you would set the keys accordingly.
 * `permissions` List the mandatory and optional permissions.
 See further down for further information and a list of available permissions.
 * `homepage` A website for that addon.
 Might just point to a Github repository.
-* `github` An optional key to the github page of your addon.
+* `github` An optional link to the github page of your addon.
+Must follow the https://github.com/your/repo pattern.
 If this is set, a "Report an Issue" link will appear whenever appropriate in the **Setup &amp; Maintenance** interface.
 The addon registry page will show your repository "stars" and issue count.
 It will also be used as homepage if no `homepage` has been set.
-If you use Github releases (you should!) for distributing new addon versions, the **AddonsManager** will notice this and periodically check for new releases.
-* `logo_url` An optional url to a logo graphics file that is display in the addon manager and on the addon registry page.
-Must be square and ideally it is in 200x200px resolution.
+* `logo_url` An optional url to a logo graphics file that is displayed in the addon manager and on the addon registry page.
+Must be square and for optimal results it should be in 200x200px resolution.
 If this is not set, your github repostory is checked if it contains a "logo.png" file in the root directory.
-* `status` The "code" part is an important bit, it states if your addon is available for installation ("AVAILABE"), if it is available but unmaintained ("UNMAINTAINED") or replaced ("REPLACED") or unavailable ("REMOVED").
-You can also add a `description` or `descriptions` key to explain any other state than "AVAILABE".
+* `status` The status section contains a machine readable `code`.
+It states if your addon is available for installation ("AVAILABE"), if it is available but unmaintained ("UNMAINTAINED") or replaced ("REPLACED") or unavailable ("REMOVED").
+You can also add a `description` or `descriptions` key to explain the state.
 * `estimated_memory_mb`: The memory budget, expressed as a range between `min` and `max` in megabytes, that your application probably requires.
   Native code with no or little runtime like Rust, C, C++, Go usually use between 5 and 30 MB.
   If a runtime is required like for Python you can assume up to 80 MB and if additionally a garbage collector is used like with Java, you can assume from 80 to 160 MB.